hiram64/temporal-ensembling-semi-supervised/README.md

 This repository provides keras implementation of the paper "TEMPORAL ENSEMBLING FOR SEMI-SUPERVISED LEARNING" by S. Laine et al.

-The implementation includes Temporal Ensembling using CIFAR-10 (PI-Model is not included).
-As the paper, the semi-supervised training is done by 4000 supervised data(400 per class) and 46,000 unsupervised data.
+The implementation includes Temporal Ensembling and PI-Model using CIFAR-10.
+Both methods are proposed in the paper As the paper, the semi-supervised training is done by 4000 supervised data(400 per class) and 46,000 unsupervised data.
 10,000 data are left for evaluation.